mosterho/hMAIL-Log-Reader/README.md

 http://127.0.0.1:8099/index.php?arg_entries=10&arg_numberoflogs=5

 The "?arg_entries" argument will display the highest number of hits/entries; in this case, 10.
 The "?arg_numberoflogs" argument is optional and will read ### number of logs; in this case, 5.
-If the argument is not specified, it will default to 9999999.
+If the argument is not specified, it will default to ~~9999999~~ the number of logs actually read.

 ![screen cap of top 10 external IP addresses summarized from logs](Example1.PNG)